zaghl0ul/Clippi-Coach/AI_INTEGRATION_README.md

 # Slippi Coach AI Integration Guide

 This document explains how to use the AI-powered commentary and coaching features in Slippi Coach.
-The integration supports both local language models (via LM Studio) and OpenAI's API.
+The integration supports local language models (via LM Studio), OpenAI, Anthropic Claude, and Google Gemini.

 ## Table of Contents